-Welcome to GHS Department of Orthopaedics.
-Whether you are undergoing surgery, working to prevent surgery or going through rehabilitation, we put the right team in place to take care of your concerns – before, during and after your orthopaedic healthcare journey.
+Welcome to Prisma Health Department of Orthopedics.
+Whether you are undergoing surgery, working to prevent surgery or going through rehabilitation, we put the right team in place to take care of your concerns – before, during and after your orthopedic health care journey.
 Our physicians, surgeons, physical therapists, sports trainers and staff work as a team with the single focus of getting you better and back in the game of life.

-In addition to training future orthopaedic specialists through residency and fellowship programs, our team members practice at Blue Ridge Orthopaedics, Steadman Hawkins Clinic of the Carolinas, The Hand Center or with GHS Orthopaedic Specialties (Oncology, Pediatrics, Spine and Trauma).
+In addition to training future orthopedic specialists through residency and fellowship programs, our team members practice at Blue Ridge Orthopedics, Steadman Hawkins Clinic of the Carolinas, The Hand Center or with Prisma Health Orthopedic Specialties (Oncology, Pediatrics, Spine and Trauma).
 No matter where you seek care, you may rest assured that you are in good hands.

 Watch the video below to see why patients come to us for the best care in the Upstate, and why physicians from around the world come here to train with our world-class surgeons.

 Proudly training the next generation of orthopedic specialists through academic, residency and fellowship programs.